Deploy a Container Instance in Azure

 curl http://<container_fqdn>:8080/v1/document-services/ping

-Step 7: Destroy the resource
+Step 7: Destroy the Resource

-terraform plan -destroy -var-files="secret.tfvars" -out main.tfplan
+terraform plan -destroy -var-file="secret.tfvars" -out main.tfplan

-• Apply a execution destroy plan
+• Apply an execution destroy plan.

 terraform apply main.tfplan